Skip Ribbon Commands

 Liens

-If you owe a tax debt and don’t pay what you owe promptly, the SCDOR can issue a state tax lien, which is a claim against your real or personal property located in South Carolina.
+If you owe a tax debt and don’t pay what you owe promptly, the SCDOR can issue a state tax lien, which is a claim against your real and personal property located in South Carolina.
 You cannot sell or refinance a property that has a lien issued against it.

 What happens before the SCDOR issues a lien?